Fees for Other Special Items or Services

 The Texas A&M University System requires all international students entering the U.S. on a F-1 or J-1 student visa to be covered under the Texas A&M University System Student Health Insurance Plan (SSHIP) or have equivalent insurance coverage that meets the waiver criteria.
 The System Student Health Insurance Regulation is located at http://policies.tamus.edu/26-99-01.pdf.

-For more information regarding the health insurance and waiver processes, please visit http://iss.tamu.edu.
+For more information regarding the health insurance and waiver processes, please visit the International Student and Scholar Services website at http://iss.tamu.edu.

 Graduate Program Fees

 Most Graduate Programs have additional program fees attached to them.
 These fees are submitted and approved through the Board of Regents and are charged based on a number of factors such as number of hours enrolled, admission term, and specific college or program that the student is enrolled in.
 Please follow the link below for more information about each program fee’s specific cost.
 For more information regarding graduate program fees, please visit https://sbs.tamu.edu/billing-payments/billing-fee-explanations/index.html.

 Law School Program